RodrigoGonzalez/flake8-custom-import-rules/README.rst

 Restricted Imports Option
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Use the `--import-restrictions` flag to limit
+Use the `--custom-restrictions` flag to limit
 specific import capabilities for packages.
 This
 feature allows you to define a list of packages
 that are restricted from importing certain